BluewaterMVC/bluewater-framework/CONTRIBUTING.md

 # Contributing to Bluewater Framework

 Thank you for considering a contribution to the Bluewater Framework!
-We welcome code improvements, bug reports, documentation updates, and new ideas.
+We welcome code, documentation, and suggestions.

 ---